Back to LLD Concepts

 Vue's reactive() wraps objects in a JavaScript Proxy.
 When you set state.count = 5, the Proxy's set trap fires, triggering DOM updates automatically.

-ArrayList<User> uses generics to give you compile-time type safety.
+ArrayList<User> uses generics for compile-time type safety.
 The JVM erases types at runtime (type erasure), but javac catches ClassCastException at compile time.

 Python's @dataclass

-A metaclass-like decorator that inspects class annotations at definition time and generates __init__, __repr__, __eq__ automatically — metaprogramming applied to OOP.
+A metaclass-like decorator that inspects class annotations at definition time and generates __init__, __repr__, __eq__ automatically.

 OOP Concepts at a Glance